firavoyage/blogging/readme.md

 - 宁为玉碎不为瓦全
 - 壮士断腕义无再辱

-## character
-- reminiscent youth //good old days...
-- tech otaku //unworldly girls...
-- digital hoarder //memories forever...
-- simplicity addict //elegance of knowledge...
-- indie developer //freedom of mind...

 ## pages
 - people
-  - livid //desired youth as a letter
+  - livid //a letter to confused youth
-  - nat //beliefs of a tech entrepreneur
+  - nat //belief of a tech entrepreneur
   - ruanyf //everything about the digital time
-  - yinming //answers from a typical startup webmaster
+  - yinming //answers from a startup webmaster
 - ideas
-  - projects //interesting and meaningful time killers
+  - projects //the interesting and the meaningful
-  - reply //reply to the world
+  - reply //reply to the world and rest of the world
-  - comments //words and its origin
+  - comments //words and their sources
-  - idioms //meme-like quotes just for fun
+  - idioms //meme like quotes for fun and not for fun
-  - mistral //wikipedia by mistral ai
+  - mistral //another wikipedia by mistral
 - self
-  - weekly //weekly plans constantly updating
+  - weekly //weekly plans at each time
-  - timeln //personal happenings
+  - timeln //personal discoveries and thoughts
-  - djhs grades //school life
+  - djhs grades //perspective of school life
+  - email //way to contact me
-  - swim //guide to libre swimming
+  - swim //libre swimming guide
 - config
   - ubuntu config //elegant work flow
   - chromium bookmarks //source of all

 ## repos
 - `git/blogging` notes and inspirations
-- `git/blogging/config` app preferences
-- `git/blogging/shortcut` terminal commands
-- `git/blogging/debation` debation summaries
-- `git/web/blogs` internet pages capsuled
+- `git/web` pages capsuled
 - `git/memories` life
-- `git/memories/comments` internet spectator life
+- `git/memories/comments` spectator life
 - `git/memories/discoveries` digital life
 - `git/memories/gaming/self` gaming life
-- `git/memories/school` high school life
+- `git/memories/school` school life
+- `git/programs` source
 - `git/music` favorite songs
 - `git/fonts` favorite fonts
 - `git/self` favorite avatars
-- `git/programs` code sources

 ## links
 - files